Melissa Tamez/Icon Sportswire

 2014: Nelson Cruz | 40 | Baltimore Orioles | +3500 |

 The caliber of stuff that MLB pitchers have has never been better, so in turn, guys can rack up strikeouts at an impressive pace.
-Between veterans like Chris Sale and Zack Wheeler or young phenoms like Paul Skenes and Tarik Skubal, the 2025 strikeout leader race has been a highly contested one.
+Between veterans like Garrett Crochet and Logan Webb or young phenoms like Paul Skenes and Tarik Skubal, the 2025 strikeout leader race has been a highly contested one.
 While Skenes opened as the favorite for this market, there are quite a few premier arms that have jumped over him on the odds board, and down below, we'll break down the best prices for all the flamethrowers across the league.

 Player | Opening odds | Current Best Odds |